-Quantifying the level of bursting

-Bursts come in different forms, so simply tallying up the number of bursts is not sufficient to describe the burstiness of a culture: it is essential to account for the size of bursts, measured in terms of number of participating neurons, aggregate number of spikes, or duration.
-Fortunately, we found that it is not necessary to identify individual bursts in order to quantify the level of burstiness of a recording.
-Instead, we used the following method: divide a 5-minute recording into 300 one-second time bins, and count the number of spikes (total across all electrodes) in each bin.
-Compute the fraction of the total number of spikes accounted for by the 15% of bins with largest counts.
-If the firing rate is tonic, this number, f{15} , will be close to 0.15.
-Conversely, if a recording is so bursty that the majority of spikes are contained in bursts, f{15} will be close to one, since even at the highest burst rates observed during these experiments, bursts did not occupy more than 45 one-second bins (15%) in a 5-minute recording.
-We then defined a burstiness index, normalized between 0 (no bursts) and 1 (burst dominated) as $BI = (f{15} - 0.15)/0.85$.
-(Statistical fluctuations make BI deviate slightly from zero even in complete absence of bursts.)
+Quantifying the level of bursting.
+Bursts come in different forms, so simply tallying up the number of bursts is not sufficient to describe the burstiness of a culture.
+It is essential to account for the size of bursts, measured in terms of number of participating neurons, aggregate number of spikes, or duration.
+Fortunately, we found that it is not necessary to identify individual bursts to quantify the level of burstiness of a recording.
+Instead, we used the following method: divide a 5 min recording into 300 1-sec-long time bins and count the number of spikes (total across all electrodes) in each bin.
+Compute the fraction of the total number of spikes accounted for by the 15% of bins with the largest counts.
+If the firing rate is tonic, this number, $f{15}$ , will be close to 0.15.
+Conversely, if a recording is so bursty that most of the spikes are contained in bursts, $f{15}$ will be close to 1, because even at the highest burst rates observed during these experiments, bursts did not occupy >45 1-seclong bins (15%) in a 5 min recording.
+We then defined a burstiness index (BI), normalized between 0 (no bursts) and 1 (burst dominated) as BI = $(f{15} - 0.15)/0.85$ .
+(Statistical fluctuations make the BI deviate slightly from zero even in complete absence of bursts.)